 Walking eastwards on Ermou pedestrian street, not only do you pass many of those global chain-stores, but also the Church of the Assumption of the Virgin Mary, one of the city’s oldest Orthodox churches built in Byzantine style.

-One bloc up, at Evaggelistrias, turn right to get a good look at the Metropolitan Church of Athens Evangelismos Theotokou, actually, the Cathedral of Athens, built in the 19th century, and its much older sister, the historic Church of Virgin Mary Gorgoepekoos and Saint Eleutherius from the Byzantine-era in the 12th century.
+One bloc up, at Evaggelistrias, turn right to get a good look at the Metropolitan Church of Athens Evangelismos Theotokou which is actually, the Cathedral of Athens.
+It was built in the 19th century.
+Next to it stands its much older sister, the historic Church of Virgin Mary Gorgoepekoos and Saint Eleutherius from the Byzantine-era in the 12th century.

 If you don’t continue your walk on Ermou but keep on walking on Mitropoleos, you’ll get to one of Athens’ quirkiest churches, the tiny Ekklisia Agia Dynami.
-Since this little gem has been there since the 16th century and is under monument protection, the huge hotel and shopping complex had to be built around it.
+This little gem has been there since the 16th century and is under monument protection.
+Hence, they had to build the huge hotel and shopping complex around it.
 David versus Goliath: Although the new building is much bigger, somehow it looks more out of place than the tiny old lady – which, by the way, serves as a shrine for pregnant women.

-On the eastern side is the parliament as well as the Monument of the Unknown Soldier, guarded by two guys in
+On the eastern side is the parliament as well as the Monument of the Unknown Soldier.
+Two guys in

 Not far from the parliament is the entrance to Athens’ National Garden, a greenery that’s probably more significant to locals than tourists because apart from being a small green lung in this busy metropolis, it is not particularly alluring.

 Towards the south, however, is the beautiful Zappeion.
 This palace’s purpose was to revive the Olympic Games in the modern world.
 Hence, during the 1896th Summer Olympics, it served as the main fencing hall.